Edb83/snake/README.md

 ### Overview

-The game has been designed wih a motbile-first philosophy, with no 'fluff' to distract players from having some fun.
+The game has been designed with no 'fluff' to distract players from having some fun.
 All design decisions have been made with the following goals in mind:

 - Mobile-first
 - Simplicity
-- Easy navigation
+- Intuitive navigation
 - Crisp controls
 - Satisfying feedback
 - Replayability